accc2023/IntegrationDiscord/README.md

 This Spring Boot app polls YouTrack notifications and sends them to a Discord channel via a webhook.
 It also lets you create YouTrack issues from Discord with a slash command.
 Although I have some prior exposure to Kotlin, I decided to use Java due to my familiarity with the language.

-I chose to develop the application using Spring Boot for its quick setup, built-in scheduling (@Scheduled), and a clean code structure that also avoids much pre-configuration (besides API tokens and such) if you do not follow a framework.
+I chose to develop the application using Spring Boot for its quick setup, built-in scheduling (@EnableScheduling), and a clean code structure that also avoids much pre-configuration (besides API tokens and such) if you do not follow a framework.

 ## Demo
-- Video demonstration (X minutes; no sound):
+- Video demonstration (3 minutes; no sound): https://drive.google.com/file/d/1FoWrKsSySpmsA8mabqGVct2j4U5E1b9R/view?usp=sharing
+  - It goes through three use cases of using the YouTrack/Discord integration

 ## Features
 - Uses YouTrack REST API with a personal token
 - Sends key fields (Issue ID, Summary, Status/Priority/Comment, URL link) to Discord
 - Configurable base URL, token, and Discord webhook
 - Polls YouTrack on an interval (default 30 seconds), but the user can set this themself
-- Create issues from Discord with `/youtrack` command in Dthe iscord channel message
+- Create issues from Discord with `/youtrack` command in the Discord channel message

 ## Requirements
-- Java 17+ and Maven
+- Java 17+
 - A YouTrack instance
 - A Discord server you own